Explore Taiwan

 Itinerary

-• 2 - Taipei Explore Taipei this morning by foot and by the excellent metro system.
+• 2 - Taipei Explore Taipei this morning on foot and metro system.
 With your local leader, you'll stroll through Dihua Street - the oldest street in Taipei - to get a sense of the city's merchant past and to see how young entrepreneurs are revitalising the area.
-You'll pass by traditional Fujian-style Qing Dynasty homes, Baroque and modernist architecture from the Japanese colonial occupation, and 100-year-old businesses still in operation, alongside modern cafes and craft shops - representing the different phases of Taipei's history.
+You'll pass by traditional Fujian-style Qing Dynasty homes, Baroque and modernist architecture from the Japanese occupation, and 100-year-old businesses still in operation, alongside modern cafes and craft shops - representing the different phases of Taipei's history.
 Continue to the Chiang Kai-Shek Memorial Hall - an impressive dedication to the former president of the Republic of China.
 Then, you'll have free time for the rest of the day and night.
 Maybe head to the Shilin Night Market for dinner tonight.

-• 8 - Sun Moon Lake After breakfast, hop in a private vehicle headed for the Hugosum Tea Farm.
-Here, you'll gain an insight into the production of Taiwan's beloved black tea and have the opportunity to roll your own leaves, which will then be dried and packaged so you can take a taste of Taiwan home with you.
-Then head back to Sun Moon Lake and walk through the forested foothills of the mountains around Sun Moon Lake, along the Ci'en Pagoda Trail.
+• 6 - Sun Moon Lake Walk through the forested foothills of the mountains around Sun Moon Lake, along the Ci'en Pagoda Trail.
 At the trail's end, you can climb to the top of the 46-m-high pagoda and take in the sweeping views.
 Keep the active energy going on a cycling adventure along some scenic paths on the lake's shores.
-The evening is yours to spend.
+The evening is yours to spend how you wish.

 • 11 - Taipei Your trip comes to an end after breakfast this morning.
 No activities are planned for the day, and you're free to leave the hotel any time after checkout.
 If you'd like to extend your stay, just speak to your booking agent.